In this article

 Chase won’t charge these fees for certain accounts like Chase Private Client accounts or Chase Sapphire accounts.
 In addition, if the overdraft item is $5 or less or your account is overdrawn by less than $5 at the end of the day, the bank will not charge an overdraft or returned item fee.
 In addition, debit transactions are not included unless you have opted Chase’s debit card overdraft services.

 Chase customers can link a Chase savings account and use it as a backup account to provide overdraft protection to the checking account.
-All transactions can be included including debit card transactions.
+All transactions can be included, including any debit card purchases.
 Chase does not charge a fee for this overdraft protection service but watch out for Chase’s $5 savings withdrawal fees, a Chase fee that’s applied for each withdrawal or transfer out of a Chase savings account over six per monthly statement.

 The Short Painful Scoop on Wells Fargo